kyperbelt/MarkdownNotes/csus2023fall/csc171/chapter3.md

 * **Feedback Sandwich**
     - person **A** provides reinforcing feedback, followed by changed-focused feedback followedagain by reinforcing feedback.
     > :information_source: Give smaller feedback so its easier to digest.

+### Summary
+This chapter highlights the importance interpersonal skills and treating members of the teams as human instead of resources.
+Team members are expected to collaborate, seek help when needed and not be afraid to fail through experimentation.
+Feedback plays an important role in collaboration and improves team performance by encourging different viewpoints on the same problem.